kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 - Keiurot LED strips chosen for:
 > - Already waterproof (IP67 rated)
-> - LED strips rated for 1000 Lumens each, a max viewing apex angle of 160 degrees (average max for LED strips) equates to roughly 318.3 Candela.
-Over both seven-segment displays (16 inches x 13 inches) equate to 2,371.5 Nits (Cd/m^2) which meets the constraint of at least 1000 Nits total for daylight visibility.
+> - LED strips rated for 1000 Lumens each (18 LEDs total per strip so 55.5 Lumens per LED) , a max viewing apex angle of 160 degrees (average max for LED strips) equates to roughly 10,680 millicandela. which meets the constraint of at least 10,000 millicandela total for daylight visibility.
 > - 3M adhesive weather-resistant backing to attach directly to the lens covers.
 > - Cuttable to size of 6 inches per strip to meet the size constraint of creating a viewable display from the road (7 inch x 13 inch seven-segment displays)
 The specs/features above show that the product meets the required constraints.